Potassium sparing diuretics other than spironolactone

 It is essential to follow the prescribed dosage and administration instructions for potassium-sparing diuretics.
 The dosage may vary depending on the individual’s condition and response to the medication.

-See also Spironolactone side effect weight gain
+See also Spironolactone monosodium glutamate

 Generally, the starting dose for most potassium-sparing diuretics is typically lower and may be increased gradually if needed.
 It is crucial to take the medication as directed by your healthcare provider to achieve the desired therapeutic effect.